Kulusuk: 20th century

 The small Kulusuk Island was not permanently settled until the early 1900s, with the village founded only in 1909, celebrating its 100th anniversary in 2009.
 The church in the village was constructed in 1908 by the crew of a Danish sailing vessel that ran aground on the nearby coast and constructed from the timbers of the ship itself.
 A model of the ship still hangs above the organ of the church, rebuilt and brought into its present state in 1922.

 The village cemetery is located about 200 m southeast of the village center, on permafrost ground, straddling the southern and northern slopes of a small hill.
 No names appear on the crosses in honour of the Inuit tradition that the name of the deceased is passed on to another at death and lives on to the next generation.

-In the 1930s the population reached 165 inhabitants, the village surpassing the older Tasiilaq as the largest settlement in the region.
+In the 1930s, the population reached 165 inhabitants, the village surpassing the older Tasiilaq as the largest settlement in the region.
 As of 2013, Kulusuk is the third-largest settlement in the region, after Tasiilaq and Kuummiit, and the fourth-largest on the eastern coast, although the number of villagers dipped below 300 in the late 2000s.

+Kulusuk Airport was built by the U.S. military in 1956, in order to support the DYE-4 station, part of the Distant Early Warning Line, a radar monitoring station located on the south tip of Kulusuk Island, linked by an 8 km (5 mi) road.
+The U.S. departed the site and airport in 1991.
+A new terminal was opened at Kulusuk Airport in December 1994.

+In 1959, Icelandair began operating day trips during the summer to Kulusuk from Reykjavík Airport arriving in the morning and departing in the evening.
+This created an influx of day-tripping tourists and a small tourism industry was created in Kulusuk.
+The Hotel Kulusuk was opened in 1998.
+Icelandair ceased offering day trips in 2019, but continues to serve the airport with a more conventional flight schedule.